Breast Cancer

 • 69%, diarrhea

-Targeted Therapies for HER 2+ Breast Cancer
+Targeted Therapies for Her 2+ Breast Cancer

 These drugs downregulate the oncogenic protein, HER 2, which stimulates breast cancer growth.
 It is a monoclonal antibody, but it does not specifically activate the immune system but rather binds to that HER 2 receptor to inhibit its action.